The Essential Guide for Creating Subject Lines in 2023

-Keep in mind: 60 characters for a typical Gmail inbox, 25-30 characters for a smartphone’s screen.
+Keep in mind: 60 characters for a typical Gmail inbox, and 25-30 characters for a smartphone’s screen.
 Six to eight words should be your limit.

 2. Be laconic

 Try to be as clear as possible about the topic and forget all the old tricks that were popular a decade ago.
 You might think an emphasis on urgency is an excellent idea, but the reality is that it was good advice back in 2012.

 These days people are too aware of typical marketing tricks.
 The thing is that nowadays putting the word “urgent” in a subject is the shortest way for your letter to get into the trash box unread.
-Speak fast and brief, because no one has time to read now.
+Speak fast and briefly, because no one has time to read now.

 3. Make it profitable